Dubai To Host Exclusive B2B Event Showcasing European Fresh Fruits

-(MENAFN- AETOSWire) An exclusive B2B event is set to take place on October 10th, 2023, at 16:30, at the prestigious International Centre for Culinary Arts (ICCA) in Dubai.
-The event, hosted within the framework of the European program "EU Fresh Fruit Gift," promises to be a unique opportunity for participants from various sectors, including Horeca, importers, distributors, wholesalers, grocery chain representatives, bloggers, and journalists, to engage with representatives of contributing organizations.
+An exclusive B2B event is set to take place on October 10th, 2023, at 16:30, at the prestigious International Centre for Culinary Arts (ICCA) in Dubai.
+The event, hosted within the framework of the European program“EU Fresh Fruit Gift,” promises to be a unique opportunity for participants from various sectors, including Horeca, importers, distributors, wholesalers, grocery chain representatives, bloggers, and journalists, to engage with representatives of contributing organizations.

 Legal Disclaimer: